January 1, 2020

 How, then, do we find hope in a hopeless world?

 We create that hope.
 We become members of the counterculture.
 A collection of luminaries who paint a new vision.

-Revolutions may overthrow a regime, but they cannot create a thriving future unless they offer a thriving system.
-We will not alter the world by screaming from opposite plinths or tying our bodies to bulldozers on raped land.
+We do not alter the world by screaming from opposite plinths or tying our bodies to bulldozers on raped land.

-We will show them in the quiet sounds of change and in true breaths of fresh air.
-We will establish a counterculture whose values challenge those of mainstream society.
+We show them, in the quiet sounds of change and in true breaths of fresh air.
+We establish values that challenge those of mainstream society.